nuls-io/devsite/docs/NULSInfrastructure/randomRPC.md

+# Wallet adds a random seed
-## Wallet adds a random seed RPC interface
+## 一、Wallet adds a random seed RPC interface

 The random seed you get is a big number, and notice, it could be a negative number